jcelder/phase-2-challenge/part-4/quiz.md

 ```
 - What keyboard shortcut do you use, in your editor, to go to a file in the project you have open?
 ```
-In Atom I would use Command + B
+In Atom I would use Command + P
 ```
 - What files or folders do you want all git repositories to ignore?
 ```